i-xfliu/SOEN6111/README.md

 1. #### KNN Item based collaborative filtering

    For implementing item-based collaborative filtering, we need two kinds of data, users feature and items feature.
-Thus we need feature engineering, our plan is to extract song features and user features from the song-tag dataset and user listening history.
-This is a very preliminary method that will lose the listening sequence information. (这段数据可能有点问题) When data is ready, we can build a song-user matrix and use sklearn.neighbors.NearestNeighbors to train the model.
+Feature engineering can help, our plan is to extract song features and user features from the song-tag dataset and user listening history.
+This is a very preliminary method that will lose the listening sequence information.
+When data is ready, we can build a song-user matrix and use sklearn.neighbors.NearestNeighbors to train the model.

 2. #### Matrix factorization-based collaborative filtering

    The users listening history is a user behavior dataset, which doesn't explicitly reflect the taste of users, thus it's called implicit feedback.
 If we use the statistic method to construct user preferences, can lose some information contained in listening history.
    For implicit feedback, we can use matrix factorization-based collaborative filtering to implement a recommendations system.

-   We can use spark.mllib.recommendation.ALS model to handle implicit feedback dataset, the model can find latent factors in the listening history dataset.
+Spark.mllib.recommendation.ALS model is a good choice to handle implicit feedback dataset, the model can find latent factors in the listening history dataset.

 3. #### Evaluation